alikureishy/SDC-advanced-lane-lines/README.md

 Here is the configuration that I've defined for this utility.
 The goal was to separate the user-configurable parts from the actual code, though basic familiarity with JSON files would still be expected of the user.

+'''
+{
+#
+# This lays out the processor pipeline that each frame is put through
+# prior to being returned to the user for lane visualization.
+# Each processor supports a 'ToPlot' setting that dictates whether
+# the illustrations produced by the processor are to be displayed
+# to the user, or whether they are to be kept silent.
+In essence, it
+# serves as a sort of 'silencing' flag ('0' indicating silence).
+#
+"Pipeline": [
+    	"StatsWriter",
+    	"Undistorter",
+    	"Thresholder",
+    	"PerspectiveTransformer",
+    	"LaneFinder",
+    	"LaneFiller"
+    ],

+#
+# This is a downstream processor that writes various pipeline stats to the
+# final processed image.
+It is placed first, but actually kicks in last
+# on the unwind of pipeline stack.
+#
+"StatsWriter": {
+		"ToPlot": 0
+},

+#
+# This is an upstream and downstream processor that respectively undistorts/redistorts
+# the image based on calibration data generated through a different utility, and saved
+# in the 'CalibrationFile' below.
+The image is UNdistorted on the upstream path, and
+# re-distorted on the downstream path before being written out to disk.
+#
+"Undistorter": {
+		"ToPlot": 0,
+        "CalibrationFile": "config/calibration.pickle"
+},

+#
+# This is an upstream processor that is one of the most configuration-heavy
+# components in the pipeline.
+It is still a WIP but at present supports
+# expressions combining Color- and Sobel- based transformations of the images
+# in any number of desired ways (including multi-level nesting).
+# The image that is output by this processor at present is necessarily a binary
+# image.
+#
+"Thresholder": {
+		"ToPlot": 0,
+    	"HoughFilter": {
+    		"Rho": 2, "Theta": 0.0174, "Threshold": 100, "MinLineLength": 75, "MaxLineGap": 30,
+	    	"LeftRadianRange": [-0.95, -0.50], "RightRadianRange": [0.50, 0.95], "DepthRangeRatio": [0.95, 0.70]
+    	},
+		"Term":
+		{
+			"ToPlot": 1,
+			"Operator": "OR",
+			"Negate": 0,
+			"Operands": [
+				{
+					"ToPlot": 1,
+					"Operator": "AND",
+					"Negate": 0,
+					"Operands": [
+				    	{"Color": { "Space": "HLS", "Channel": 0, "MinMax": [50,200], "Negate": 1, "ToPlot": 1}},
+				    	{"Color": { "Space": "RGB", "Channel": 0, "MinMax": [50,200], "Negate": 1, "ToPlot": 1}}
+				    ]
+				},
+				{
+					"ToPlot": 1,
+					"Operator": "AND",
+					"Negate": 0,
+					"Operands": [
+				    	{"Color": { "Space": "HLS", "Channel": 2, "MinMax": [50,200], "Negate": 0, "ToPlot": 1}},
+				    	{"Color": { "Space": "RGB", "Channel": 1, "MinMax": [50,200], "Negate": 1, "ToPlot": 1}}
+				    ]
+				}
+			]
+		}
+},

+#
+# This component, as is obvious, performs a perspective transformation of the input
+# image.
+The 'DefaultHeadingRatios' setting is of the form '[X-Origin-Ratio, Orientation]'
+# and in conjunction with the 'DepthRangeRatio', specifies the source points for
+# transformation.
+The 'TransformRatios' setting is of the form '[XRatio, YRatio]' is used to
+# specify the transformed points desired.
+The order is [UpperLeft, UpperRight, LowerLeft,
+# LowerRight].
+All points are expressed as ratios of the length of the corresponding dimension.
+#
+"PerspectiveTransformer": {
+		"ToPlot": 0,
+      "DefaultHeadingRatios": [
+        	[0.20, -1.2],
+        	[0.86, 1.60]
+      ],
+    	"DepthRangeRatio": [0.99, 0.63],
+      "TransformRatios": [
+        	[0.25, 0.0],
+        	[0.75, 0.0],
+        	[0.25, 1.0],
+        	[0.75, 1.0]
+      ]
+},

+#
+# This lays out the pipeline that each frame is put through
+#
+"LaneFinder": {
+		"ToPlot": 0,
+		"SliceRatio": 0.10,
+    	"PeakWindowRatio": 0.05,
+    	"PeakRangeRatios": [0.10, 0.50],
+    	"LookBackFrames": 4,
+    	"CameraPositionRatio": 0.50
+    },
+    "LaneFiller": {
+		"ToPlot": 0,
+		"LaneConfidenceThreshold": 0.40,
+		"DriftToleranceRatio": 0.05,
+		"SafeColor": [152, 251, 152],
+    	"DangerColor": [255,0,0]
+    }
+}

+'''

 ####